JarettDeSanti/prework-study-guide/README.md

 ## Description

 This is a study guide created for students going through the Prework.
 The notes contain information on HTML, CSS, Git, and JavaScript.
+The link to the deployed live site can be found in the "Links" section of this readme.

 ## Installation